gt-webdev/hackgt/README.md

-# hackgteeny
+# hackgt
-Node.js and MongoDB Tutorial for HackGTeeny
+Node.js and MongoDB Tutorial for HackGT